Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 Effective with ASA programs that begin May 1, 2023 or later, we strongly recommend, but do not require, that participants be fully vaccinated for COVID-19 and up to date on COVID-19 booster shot(s) before going abroad – WITH THE FOLLOWING EXCEPTION:

 1. Proof of up to date COVID-19 primary series* vaccination and booster shot(s) are required by the Payment Deadline for any students going to program locations where up to date vaccination is currently required by the local government or host institution.
-At this time, none of ASA’s program locations require this, but if that changes, we will update this page.

 *A primary series is the initial dose(s) of a COVID-19 vaccine.
 For Pfizer and Moderna mRNA vaccines, the primary series is two vaccine doses.
-For the Johnson & Johnson (J&J) COVID-19 vaccine, the primary series is a single vaccine dose
+For the Johnson & Johnson (J&J) COVID-19 vaccine, the primary series is a single vaccine dose.

 1. Reduced risk of denied entry if a country requires vaccination and/or booster shot or shots for entry